 Healthcare at Home’s Business

-HaH is the UK’s leading provider of clinical care in the home.
+HaH is a leading provider in the UK of clinical care services in the home.
 Our head office is based in Burton on Trent, Staffordshire, UK.
-We are a limited company within the Halcyon Topco Limited group with around 1500 employees in the UK.
-We are the largest provider of clinical care in the home to private and NHS patients, including complex clinical nursing, dispensing and delivery of medication operating in the UK and within the Halcyon Topco Limited Group in Germany, Austria and Switzerland serving around 150,000 patients a year.
+We are a private limited company within the Halcyon Topco Limited group, with around 1500 employees.
+We are the largest provider of clinical care in the home to private and NHS patients, including complex clinical nursing, compounding services, pharmaceutical dispensing, delivery of medication operating across the European Economic Area, and serving around 190,000 patients a year in the United Kingdom.

 Our supply chains

 HaH operates in a highly regulated industry and given the nature of our business, we believe there is a low risk of Slavery, Human Trafficking or Child Labour having a connection with our commercial activities.
-However, we ensure we monitor this risk by keeping our supply chain and working practices under review.
+In addition, many of our key suppliers are members of the Pharmaceutical Supply Chain Initiative (‘PSCI’) and this body has established a set of principles to support suppliers in establishing sustainable, ethical and responsible labour practices.
+Further details relating to the PSCI are available at https://pscinitiative.org.

 Due diligence processes for Slavery, Human Trafficking and Child Labour

-HaH has been able to confirm significant awareness of this legislation with our supply chain partners.
+During 2019-2020, HaH undertook a review of the Modern Slavery Statements published by our supply chain partners.
+Again, we were able to confirm significant awareness of this legislation and the many proactive measures to manage sector risks.
 These suppliers are also subject to national, regional and global governance obligations, which help to define how they operate.
-Our objective is to have long lasting productive relationships and only source from those suppliers that satisfy HaH’s ethical standards.

-Where we find that a supplier does not comply with the high ethical standards set by HaH, we commit to fully co-operating with our supplier and where necessary, with all relevant agencies to address compliance.
+Where we find that a supplier does not comply with the high ethical standards set by HaH, we commit to fully co-operating with all relevant agencies to address compliance.

 We encourage all our workers, customers and business partners to report any concerns related to HaH activities.
 Our whistleblowing Policy and Procedure is designed to make it easy for workers to make disclosures, without fear of retaliation.
 HaH encourages an open culture where any concerns can be raised in a safe, supportive and confidential environment.
-The Whistleblowing Policy and Procedure is part of a wider suite of Policies which support our compliance with this statement, encompassing our Code of Conduct and expectations around Corporate Social Responsibility.
+The Whistleblowing Policy and Procedure is part of a wider suite of Policies, encompassing our Code of Conduct and expectations around Corporate Social Responsibility.

 Awareness, Compliance and Training